-VERDICT / Workouts On Demand has a variety of different exercise videos, but it lacks the services and specific goal-oriented programs found in other online fitness services.
+Verdict / Workouts On Demand has a variety of different exercise videos, but it lacks the services and specific goal-oriented programs of other online fitness services.

 This online personal trainer has over 200 exercise videos, many of which are grouped to give you different exercises for similar forms (e.g., Cardio Kick #1, Cardio Kick #2 and so on).
 For people with hectic schedules, there are short exercise videos that last from five to 10 minutes.
 You can stream these videos on your computer, but the service lacks a mobile app, which would be very helpful if you travel frequently.
 If you own an LG TV, you can find a Workouts On Demand app to watch workouts on your TV.
-Unfortunately, the program lacks a service-designed fitness routine with a schedule to help keep you on track and motivate you to continue working out, so you have to be something of a self-directed learner.
+Unlike the majority of online fitness programs, including iBodyFit, the program lacks a service-designed fitness routine with a schedule to help keep you on track and motivate you to continue working out, so you have to be something of a self-directed learner.

 You have access to an unlimited number of exercise video downloads with this online personal training service if you subscribe to the Value Plus or Premier memberships, which are slightly more expensive than the Basic membership plan.
 The unlimited videos are worth it if you like a lot of variety or aren't sure which workouts you want to do.
 In case you aren't sure what videos you should try, Workouts On Demand has an exercise video calculator that asks about your fitness level, preferences and goals, and then it recommends videos for you to try.